MatthewBuchananAstley/barchart_plot_script/README.md

 # Script to create a bar chart

 Matplotlib needs to be installed on your machine.
-Taken from a example book and adjusted it to enable it to parse data from the commandline.
+Taken from an example book and adjusted it to enable it to parse data from the commandline.

 usage: